-SQL Server 2008 R2 supports the creation, management, and use of data mining models from Microsoft Excel when you use the SQL Server 2008 Data Mining Add-ins for Office 2007.
-The version of this popular free add-in can be used to connect to instances of Analysis Services that are using either SQL Server 2008 R2 or SQL Server 2008.
-You cannot directly use the in-memory multidimensional data sets that are created by PowerPivot for Excel.
+SQL Server 2008 supports the creation, management, and use of data mining models from Microsoft Excel when you use the SQL Server 2008 Data Mining Add-ins for Office 2007.
+The newest version of this popular free add-in has been enhanced by adding support for server-side training and test partitions, cross-validation, and several new analytic tools such as shopping basket analysis and a printable prediction calculator.

 Books Online no longer includes SQL Server sample databases and sample applications.
 These sample databases and sample applications are now available on the SQL Server Samples Web site.
 This Web site makes it easier for users to find these samples, and provides additional new samples that are related to Microsoft SQL Server and Business Intelligence.
 On the SQL Server Samples Web site, you can do the following:

 Browse through samples contributed by developers, users, and the Microsoft Most Valuable Professional (MVP) community.

 View or participate in a discussion area where you can report issues and ask questions about the samples for each technology area.